Hyperclaw79/PokeBall-SelfBot-Poketwo-Autocatcher/README.md

   + Since Pokecord keeps updating, some of the older code might break.
 Stay patient till I send you a patch for it.
   + All donations are non-refundable.
   + Me or the contributors for this repo and not responsible for any legal suits.

+## Referrals
+* If you refer this to another person and they successfully donate to this repo, you will get the option to choose *one* of the following benefits:
+    + Trade Offer Generator module for free.
+    + A 5% discount while donating in the future.
+* DM me on Discord with the name of the person you referred to and ask them to include your username too while contacting me about the donation.
+* You need to also Star this repo before referring to others.
+* Maximum number of stackable discounts would be 2, i.e., maximum possible discount would be 10%.
+* The benefits are provided only **after** the referred person makes a donation.
+* The discount rate is subject to change based on the referral activity and donation price.